KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 when breath becomes dissolution without rhythm.

 Thus, Nekron is not Infinity —
-it is the first entropic motion from Infinity’s dispersive field.
+it is the first entropic motion from Infinity's dispersive field.

 **In Zenetist mathematics of structure**:
 - **+1 = Theon** = Unity itself
 - **−1 = Nekron** = Disunity itself

 They are not locations but **resonant poles** —
-the first definable states that emerge from Zero’s potential.
+the first definable states that emerge from Zero's potential.

 **First Hypostatic Emanations**:
 - Theon (+1) emerges from Aion (Absolute Potential) — refined centropy from stillness